 3. Don't Forget The Funnel & The Fuel

 A long road trip requires filling up the gas tank.
 Run out of gas on the road and you will wish that you had a funnel so that an empty tank receives every precious drop of fuel out of that 2 gallon can.
 It's the same with marketing.
 You don't want a single sales lead to fall by the wayside.

-They are the fuel steaming your company engine.
+Potential customers are the fuel steaming your company engine.
 To get the most out of your fuel, you need an automation funnel.
-After gleaning the right kind of personal data from your digital body language tool kit, custom e-mails, reminders and content can be scheduled so that delivery to the right set of eyes happens routinely and effortlessly.
+After gleaning the right kind of personal data from your digital body language tool kit, custom emails, reminders and relevant content can be scheduled so that delivery to the right set of eyes happens routinely and effortlessly.